FNNDSC/pl-dicom_headerEdit/README.md

 ## Abstract

-This page briefly describes a ChRIS plugin that is built around [pfdicom_tagSub](https://github.com/FNNDSC/pfdicom_tagSub) and exposes all of its functionality.
+This page briefly describes a ChRIS plugin that is built around [`pfdicom_tagSub`](https://github.com/FNNDSC/pfdicom_tagSub) and exposes all of its functionality.
 Please refer to the referenced link for detailed information about the usage flags.
 The most common use case of this plugin is to anonymize DICOM files by editing their headers; however any potential use case that requires header changes is supported.
+Note that this is largely a rewrite of the [`pl-pfdicom_tagSub`](https://github.com/FNNDSC/pfdicom_tagSub) plugin using the [`chris_plugin_template`](https://github.com/FNNDSC/python-chrisapp-template) to allow for the new design pattern of "percolating" `arg_parsers` up from ancestor apps.

 ## Installation